An Introduction to the Thanksgiving Series

 THANKSGIVING SCRIPTURE MEMORIZATION:

 Psalm 100 is a classic portion of Scripture for our families to memorize during this Thanksgiving season.
 While some families are accustomed to memorizing verses, this may be your family’s first time.
-Whatever season you are in, pick either a verse or two or the whole chapter to work on these next 10 days leading up to Thanksgiving.
+Either way, pick a verse or two or the whole chapter to work on these next 10 days.
 It will be a sweet memory from this holiday with your family.
-You may even want to challenge your family to memorize these verses and then say them together at your Thanksgiving celebration.
-(If you need ideas on how to memorize Scripture with your family, click here to see some of my favorite ideas.)
+You may even want to challenge your extended family to memorize these verses.
+You could then say them together at your Thanksgiving celebration.
+Download a printable copy of this verse HERE to hang in your home to help you memorize it.
+(If you need ideas on how to memorize Scripture with your family, click here to see some of my favorites.)

 (If you already have this Psalm memorized, try Psalm 95 instead.)